EhtishamSK/Hierarchical-Cluster-Analysis/README.md

 ## Example Plot

 The hierarchical clustering and circular dendrogram output is saved as `HCA.JPG` in the repository.
+[See more](https://www.nature.com/articles/s41598-025-94819-z)
 ![Hierarchical Clustering Dendrogram](HCA.JPG)